AsahiLinux/docs/Installing-Gentoo-with-LiveCD.md

 * Please do not use `genkernel` to build your initramfs.
 The only supported initramfs generator is `dracut`.
 The `asahi-configs` package installed later will supply the necessary configuration files to make `dracut` work seamlessly.

-* If you are using the [`asahi-audio`](https://github.com/chadmed/asahi-audio) package, PipeWire _must_ be compiled with `extra` and `gstreamer` USE flags.
-Failing to do so will stop PipeWire from being linked against `libsndfile`, which will stop the FIRs from loading.

-* Currently, this "pivot" method *only* works from the ALARM Minimal image, which is deprecated.
-A "proper" Gentoo installer and bootable LiveCD are both in the works for when this method stops working. `asahi-gentoosupport` will not be updated to support pivoting from Fedora, and no support will be given for issues related to attempting to do this yourself.

-## Step 1: Set up Asahi Linux Minimal
+## Step 1: Set up Fedora Asahi Remix
-Install Asahi Linux Minimal (with more than the minimal disk space, 12GB worked) and set up networking.
-The environment comes with iwd and NetworkManager for setting up WiFi.
-Ethernet connections should be handled automatically at boot.
+Install any flavour of Fedora Asahi Remix you wish.
+We will be turning this install into Gentoo, so make sure you give the install the amount of disk space you *actually* want.

-Update the system by running `pacman -Syu` as root (or `sudo pacman -Syu` if you installed Asahi Linux Desktop).
+Update the system by running `dnf upgrade --refresh` as root, then reboot.
-Reboot into Asahi Linux.

-Install Git by running `pacman -S git`/`sudo pacman -S git`..
+Install Git by running `dnf install git`

 ## Step 2: Clone [`asahi-gentoosupport`](https://github.com/chadmed/asahi-gentoosupport)
 This repo automates setting up the LiveCD for booting on Apple Silicon.
 Clone it somewhere and enter the directory.

 ## Step 3: Acquire the latest LiveCD
 Get the latest install-arm64-minimal image from the [Gentoo downloads site](https://www.gentoo.org/downloads/).
-It's probably easiest to do this by installing a text based web browser such as `links`.
 Save this image to the directory you cloned `asahi-gentoosupport` to as `install.iso`.
 It must be called `install.iso`.

 ## Step 4: Prepare the system for booting the Gentoo LiveCD
 Run `./genstrap.sh` inside the `asahi-gentoosupport` directory.
 This will automatically prepare the system and LiveCD image for booting by
 * Extracting the SquashFS from the LiveCD
-* Injecting the `linux-asahi` kernel modules and firmware into it
+* Injecting the correct kernel modules and firmware into it
 * Wrapping the SquashFS in an initramfs
 * Adding a GRUB menu entry for the installer

 ## Step 5: Reboot into the Live Image
 Reboot the machine.
 When the GRUB menu appears, select Gentoo Live Install Environment.
 This will boot you to the standard LiveCD.
-From here, install Gentoo as you normally would, stopping when it's time to install the kernel and bootloader.
+From here, install Gentoo as you normally would or by following the Gentoo Handbook, stopping when it's time to install the kernel and bootloader.

-**Note**: It is absolutely imperative that you **DO NOT** alter **any** other partition on the system, including the EFI System Partition set up by Asahi Linux.
-You are free to do anything you wish to the partition that was previously your Asahi Linux **root** filesystem, such as shrinking it to add some swap space, but never, **ever** delete any APFS partition or the Asahi EFI System partition.
+**Note**: It is absolutely imperative that you **DO NOT** alter **any** other partition on the system, including the EFI System Partition set up by Fedora Asahi Remix.
+You are free to do anything you wish to the partition that was previously your Fedora **root** filesystem, such as shrinking it to add some swap space, but never, **ever** delete any APFS partition or the Asahi EFI System partition.
 You have been warned...

 ## Step 6: Install Asahi support files
 Merge Git by running `emerge -av dev-vcs/git`, then clone `asahi-gentoosupport` again.
 Run `./install.sh` and follow the prompts.
 This will
 * Install the Asahi Overlay, which provides the kernel, boot tooling and (possibly) patched packages
+* Install the `sys-apps/asahi-meta` package, which will pull in all the Asahi-specific goodies necessary for booting, including a dist-kernel.
-* Install the boot tooling and firmware required for Apple Silicon machines to function correctly
+* Install and update GRUB.
-* Merge the Asahi Linux kernel sources as `asahi-sources`, replacing the standard `gentoo-sources` package
-* Copy the running kernel's config to `/usr/src/linux/.config`
-* Automate building the kernel

-Kbuild may ask you about certain Kconfig options.
-Just accept its defaults for now.

 This allows you to skip setting up GRUB, the kernel, and the boot tooling yourself which can be a bit of a hassle on these machines and may leave you with an unbootable Linux setup.